jesus-333/Unity-hand-tracking/README.md

 I upload a pdf report that describ in all details how the code and the unity integration work.

+## Contacs
+If you ever use this code please cite me  :pray:  :heart:

+If you need to contact my you could write me at *alberto.zancanaro.1@gmail.com* or *alberto.zancanaro.1@studenti.unipd.it* .

 **NB: THE PROJECT TO WORK NEED SOME FILE THAT I CAN'T UPLOAD ON GITHUB FOR SIZE REASONS.**
 The file are available at the following [link](https://drive.google.com/file/d/1doIFMfhjTz7fKd_B_HhHGWr5agNh242I/view?usp=sharing) .
 Download them an put the in the path specify by the file path extra thing.txt